SofaPirate/Plaquette/docs/events.rst

 --------------------------------------------

-There are many applications for which things happen concurrently at different pace, making one wish there could be multiple looping functions like ``step()`` running in parallel at different rhythm.
+There are many applications for which things happen concurrently at different pace, making one wish there could be multiple looping functions similar to ``step()`` running in parallel at different rates.
 This is easy to achieve in Plaquette using event-driven coding.
-Metronomes tick at a specific period, generating "bang" events which can trigger callbacks by registering them to metronome's ``onBang()`` event.
+Metronomes tick at a specific period, generating "bang" events which can trigger callbacks by registering them to the ``onBang()`` event.

 In this example, two metronomes control two LEDs, one digital and one analog, each at a different interval.
 A ramp is used to fade the analog LED.